-Chapter 224 of the Acts of 2012, An Act Improving the Quality of Health Care and Reducing Costs Through Increased Transparency, Efficiency and Innovation directs the Commission to develop and administer a registration program for Provider Organizations, through which those entities subject to the law will submit information on their organizational and operational structure and governance.
-Provider Organizations registered with the Commission must also report the details of their financial condition and information on market share annually to the Center for Health Information and Analysis (CHIA).
+Chapter 224 of the Acts of 2012, An Act Improving the Quality of Health Care and Reducing Costs Through Increased Transparency, Efficiency and Innovation directs the HPC to develop and administer a registration program for Provider Organizations, through which those entities subject to the law will submit information on their organization, including organizational and operational structure and governance.
+The law also requires Provider Organizations to complete an annual filing with the Center for Health Information and Analysis (CHIA).
 The HPC and CHIA have created a single program – the Massachusetts Registration of Provider Organizations (MA-RPO) Program – that incorporates the required data elements for both the HPC and CHIA.
 Under the MA-RPO Program, a Provider Organization will submit an annual filing to the Commonwealth, which will satisfy its obligations under both M.G.L. c.
 6D, § 11 and M.G.L. c.
 12C.

 The HPC’s regulation implements M.G.L. c.
 6D §11 and creates the framework for Provider Organization registration, including applicability, registration and reporting processes, and specifies the type of information that will be collected by the Commission upon registration.
 The HPC’s regulation took effect on July 18, 2014.

 2017 Filing materials are due by Monday, July 31, 2017 at 5:00 PM.
-For more information on the Part 2 requirements, please see the Initial Registration: Part 2 tab on the left hand side of the page.
+For more information on the 2017 Filing requirements, please see the 2017 Filing tab on the left hand side of the page.